holliemaethomas/data-structures-and-algorithims/README.md

 # reverse an array
-The object of this challenge to write a function that does not use and built in methods.
+The object of this challenge to write a function that does not use and built in methods and that

 ##Challenge